RTXteam/RTX-KG2/README.md

     is "negated"; usually `false`, in the normal build process for KG2
   - `object`: the CURIE ID (`id`) for the KG2 node that is the object of the edge
-  - `knowledge_source`: A list containing CURIE IDs (each of which corresponds to an actual node in KG2) for the upstream information resources that reported this edge's specific combination of subject/predicate/object (in the case of multiple providers for an edge, the other fields like `publications` are merged from the information
+  - `primary_knowledge_source`: A list containing CURIE IDs (each of which corresponds to an actual node in KG2) for the upstream information resources that reported this edge's specific combination of subject/predicate/object (in the case of multiple providers for an edge, the other fields like `publications` are merged from the information